The couple realizes that there are tax breaks associated with contributing to a 401(k). But they don’t want to have less liquidity going forward.

 Monthly Payment: $2,182

-Given the crazy gyrations of the stock, bond, and real estate markets, Hannah and Connor, whose basic data is listed above, wonder if it wouldn’t make more sense to simply use their own (not their employers’) 401(k) contributions to pay off their mortgage early.
+Given the crazy gyrations of the stock, bond, and real estate markets, Hannah and Connor, whose basic data is listed above, wonder if they should pay off their mortgage early with their own (not their employers’) 401(k) contributions.
 Right now, Hannah and Connor have their 401(k) money invested in an S&P index fund.
 They have some liquid regular (non-retirement account) assets, but want to keep those funds available for emergency purposes.
 Their specific question is whether each of them should stop contributing $1,500 each year (rising with inflation) to their 401(k) plans and, instead, use these funds to pre-pay their mortgage.
 Since their employers’ contributions aren’t tied to their own contributions, those contributions aren’t impacted by using what would otherwise be their own 401(k) contributions to pre-pay their mortgage.

 The couple realizes that there are tax breaks associated with contributing to a 401(k).
 But they don’t want to have less liquidity going forward.
 This means that they’ll need to use the money they’d otherwise contribute to their 401(k)s to make the extra mortgage payments.
 On the other hand, the couple realizes that they are paying the prevailing 3.6 percent rate on 30-year mortgages.
 That’s a high rate relative to the 1.944 percent prevailing annual rate they could earn on equally sure 30-year Treasuries.

 The box below explains how to model their question in MaxiFi Planner by comparing their Base Plan with an Alternative Plan, which involves their making extra mortgage payments equal to their 401(k) contributions and eliminating their 401(k) contributions until their mortgage is paid off.